 And when eaten in large amounts, sugar has been shown to contribute to a laundry list of health problems: obesity, diabetes, heart disease, fatty liver disease, some types of cancer, and even cognitive issues.

 It would seem simple to fix that problem by simply reducing your sugar intake.
-That’s not as easy it sounds, though.
+That’s not as easy as it sounds, though.
 Scientists can’t agree on whether “sugar addiction” is a real thing, but there’s at least some evidence that the brain may become accustomed to either the energy that sugar produces, or the serotonin release it induces.

 There’s one other factor to consider, and it’s sociological.
 For decades, we’ve been sold the benefits of diet soda and other diet products containing sugar substitutes.
 But a growing body of research has shown that diet soda consumption is also related to obesity and cardiovascular risk.
 That’s led many to turn to water and sugar-free beverages, but it hasn’t made a major dent in overall sugary drink consumption – which is still twice as high as it was in the 1990s.